ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ## **Individual**

-The *Individual* entity collects non-personal metadata about the underlying source of  patient from which the samples were collected.
-The content of the individual entity is crucial to identify cohorts of interest and gives valuable insight on the target group of an experiment.
+The *Individual* entity collects non-personal metadata about the *Individual* from which the samples were collected.
+The content of the *Individual* entity is crucial to identify cohorts of interest and gives valuable insight on the target group of an experiment.

 ### **Individual metadata properties**